 - Is your community looking for land to set up a community garden or food growing project?

 - Would you like to use local authority land for a wildlife project?

 - Do you need help getting permissions to use land for the benefit of your community?

 - Do you need guidance on setting up and progressing your green space project?

-The Community Land Advisory Service in Wales (CLAS Cymru) is funded by Welsh Government to support community green space projects to acquire land and gain all the necessary permissions including planning, so that they can set up and manage green spaces as effectively as possible.
-The Service provides specialist support and advice to a wide variety of community led green space projects across Wales.
-The ongoing funding demonstrates the Welsh Government’s commitment to driving up the quality of local green space and supporting communities to identify and take control of the green spaces around them.
+The Community Land Advisory Service in Wales (CLAS Cymru) is funded by Welsh Government to support community green space projects to acquire land and gain all the necessary permissions, including planning, so that they can set up and manage green spaces as effectively as possible.
+The service provides a specialist support and advice service as well as valuable resources for accessing land and gaining permissions for community led green space projects across Wales.

 CLAS Cymru works in collaboration with the Green Flag Community Award which is managed by Keep Wales Tidy.
 We are working with them to increase the number of community managed green spaces and the number of eligible green flag community sites.
-CLAS Cymru runs an award programme to recognise community projects that have managed to acquire land for effective green space projects such as orchards, woodlands and community gardens.
-All these projects manage valuable nature-based activities and the CLAS Cymru community managed award is a steppingstone to achieving a Green Flag Community Award.
+CLAS Cymru runs its own award programme called the CLAS Cymru Community Management Awards to recognise community projects that are working to set up new community green space projects such as orchards, woodlands and community gardens.
+Such projects are all contributing to highly valuable nature-based activities which are run by voluntary members of our communities who give up their spare time for the greater good of their local environment.
+The CLAS Cymru Awards are a stepping stone to achieving a Green Flag Community Award.

 If you would like more information or need advice on getting land to set up your community green space project please contact our CLAS Cymru Coordinator Lucie Taylor - firstname.lastname@example.org